 At the beginning or end of your week (I prefer Sunday night), write down everything you need to do in the upcoming week.
 Refer to your calendar to see what appointments you have that week.
 Also, look back at your calendar from the week before to see if you have any projects that need to be worked on (like a wedding or photo session).

 If you know you just shot two weddings and you need to cull the upcoming week, put that task on your list.
-If you have a doctors appointment, a haircut, and a kickboxing class you want to go to, write them down.
+If you have a doctor’s appointment, a haircut, and a kickboxing class you want to go to, write them down.
 For this task, you’re writing EVERYTHING down on one giant to-do list.
 I prefer to keep my lists in Asana, a free organization tool.
-This way, I can easily add tasks from my phone if something pops up or I forgot something.
+This way, I can easily add tasks from my phone if something pops up or I forget something.

 I wrote a blog post on “Getting Started with Asana” which you can read here!